bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ```

 #### Continuous Integration
 I used Travis CI for continuous integration.
-This meant that I was confident that all tests were passing and that the branch was safe to merge.
+This meant that I was confident that all tests were passing and that branches were safe to merge.

 ## Architecture
 The infrastructure for this app was created using the Serverless framework.
 While this took some time to learn, it allowed me to specify the elements of the infrastructure in a single file.
 Deployment is handled with a single command.
 This allows you to modify and maintain the infrastructure with ease.